nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 Entries in the calendar -- ICollection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The interface ``\Sabre\DAV\ICollection`` defines methods to access children of the current node.
-For calendars, the children are in fact the appointments stored within the calendar.
+For calendars, the children are in fact the events stored within the calendar.
 Again, some methods are already covered, so here only the required methods are implemented.

 All calendar entries do have a unique name.
 This is just a plain string.
 Typically these are named as ``.ics`` files.